-Pursuant to the Regulation on Liquidity Coverage Ratios, unconsolidated total and foreign currency liquidity coverage ratios cannot be non-compliant more than six times within a calendar year, which includes non-compliances that have already been remedied.
+Pursuant to the Regulation on Liquidity Coverage Ratios, unconsolidated total and foreign currency liquidity coverage ratios cannot be non-compliant more than six times within a calendar year, which includes noncompliances that have already been remedied.
 With respect to consolidated total and foreign currency liquidity coverage, these cannot be non-compliant consecutively within a calendar year and such ratios cannot be non-compliant for more than two times within a calendar year, including the non-compliances that have already been remedied.
 Starting from the first quarter of 2020, due to the COVID-19 outbreak, banks were exempt from this requirement until 31 December 2020, as per the BRSA's decision dated 26 March 2020 and numbered 8967.

-Pursuant to Communiqué Regarding Reserve Requirements numbered 2013/15 and published in the Official Gazette dated 25 December 2013 and numbered 28862 (the "Communiqué Regarding Reserve Requirements") and as at the date of this Prospectus, the reserve requirements regarding foreign currency liabilities vary by category and tenor.
+Pursuant to Communiqué Regarding Reserve Requirements numbered 2013/15 and published in the Official Gazette dated 25 December 2013 and numbered 28862 (the "Communiqué Regarding Reserve Requirements") and as at the date of this Offering Circular, the reserve requirements regarding foreign currency liabilities vary by category and tenor.
 Pursuant to the amendments to the Communiqué Regarding Reserve Requirements, published in the Official Gazette dated 2 November 2023 and numbered 32357, the reserve requirements starting from 27 October 2023 and onwards for foreign currency liabilities are as set forth below:

-Category of Foreign Currency Liabilities Required Reserve Ratio (%) Demand deposits, notice deposits and the deposit/participation accounts with up to (and including) 1-month 30 Deposit/participation accounts up to 3-month, 6-month and 1-year maturities 26 Deposit/participation accounts with 1-year and longer maturities 20 6-month and up to 1-year maturities 26 Precious metal deposit accounts with 1-year and longer maturities 22 Other liabilities up to 1-year maturity (including 1-year) 21 Other liabilities up to 2-year maturity (including 2-year) 16 Other liabilities up to 3-year maturity (including 3-year) 11 Other liabilities up to 5-year maturity (including 5-year) 7 Other liabilities longer than 5 year maturity 5 Borrowers' deposit accounts held at development and investment banks(1) 25
+Category of Foreign Currency Liabilities Required Reserve Ratio (%) Demand deposits, notice deposits and the deposit/participation accounts with up to (and including) 1-month 30 Deposit/participation accounts up to 3-month, 6-month and 1-year maturities 26 Deposit/participation accounts with 1-year and longer maturities 20 Precious metal demand deposits, notice deposits, precious metal deposit accounts with up to (and including) 1-month, 3-month, 6-month and up to 1-year maturities 26 Precious metal deposit accounts with 1-year and longer maturities 22 Other liabilities up to 1-year maturity (including 1-year) 21 Other liabilities up to 2-year maturity (including 2-year) 16 Other liabilities up to 3-year maturity (including 3-year) 11 Other liabilities up to 5-year maturity (including 5-year) 7 Other liabilities longer than 5 year maturity 5 Borrowers' deposit accounts held at development and investment banks (1) 25